MewsSystems/gitbook-pos-api/essential-guide/relationships.md

 ## The include query parameter

 The API client can request the inclusion of related resources in the response, using the `include` query parameter with comma separated values `?include=relatedResourceA,relatedResourceB`.
-For example, a request to the [Invoices](../operations/invoices.md) endpoint with `?include=register,invoice_items` will generate a response that includes the related register and invoice items data for each invoice.
+For example, a request to the [Invoices](../operations/invoices.md) endpoint with `?include=register,invoiceItems` will generate a response that includes the related register and invoice items data for each invoice.

 ### Example request and response